 Macy’s Inc. was granted a preliminary injunction in its lawsuit against Martha Stewart Living Omnimedia Inc. over an agreement to sell products in J.C.
 Penney Co.
-(JCP) stores.
+(JCP:US) stores.

 Macy’s sued in January to stop New York-based Martha Stewart Living from executing a sales agreement that was announced in December with J.C.
 Penney, saying it has the exclusive right to sell Martha Stewart-branded products in certain categories.

 Oing said that Macy’s had shown that it was likely to prevail on its breach-of-contract claim as it had established that Martha Stewart Living’s agreement with J.C.
 Penney was “mutually incompatible” with the Macy’s pact when it concerns exclusive products, and would suffer “irreparable harm” if those products were sold at J.C.
 Penney.

 “The scales tilt in favor of Macy’s,” Oing said.

 J.C.
 Penney, based in Plano, Texas, acquired a 17 percent stake in Martha Stewart Living for $38.5 million as the U.S. department-store chain seeks to revive sales with new mini- stores dedicated to the home goods brand.